-You’re taking on various legal obligations as a HMO landlord, and protecting yourself against future claims and disputes is fundamental.
+You’re taking on various legal obligations as an HMO landlord, and protecting yourself against future claims and disputes is fundamental.

-There are lots of free, downloadable tenancy agreements that can be found online, however it’s imperative you use an agreement suitable specifically for a HMO property; a standard single-let agreement will not suffice.
+There are lots of free, downloadable tenancy agreements that can be found online, however, it’s imperative you use an agreement suitable specifically for an HMO property; a standard single-let agreement will not suffice.

 Laws and regulations can, and often do, change regarding a tenancy.
 To protect you they must be up to date at the point of signing.
 Creating a new tenancy agreement based on one you made even last month can leave you with an invalid lease.

-What does a HMO agreement need to include?
+What does an HMO agreement need to include?

 Regardless if you own a licensed or unlicensed HMO, your tenancy agreement forms the cornerstone of letting your property to a tenant by clearly setting out the responsibilities of both tenant and Landlord for the duration of the tenancy.

 It is a legally binding document that protects the rights of both parties and importantly for you as the Landlord, it sets out your rights to charge rent and repossess your property should the need arise.